 - The standard formula SCR is derived by calculating the impact of each stress individually and then aggregating the results using prescribed correlation matrices.
 The standard formula does not allow for any interaction effects between risks which are allowed for in the internal model calculations. - Standard formula stresses and correlations differ to the internal model stresses for most risk categories.
-Whereas the standard formula stresses are prescribed, the internal model stresses are set to reflect PIA's specific risk profile and are derived from a combination of data analysis and expert judgement and are subject to the internal model tests and standards required by the Solvency II Directive ([and in particular] Articles 120-126 covering: use test, statistical quality standards, calibration standards, profit and loss attribution validation standards, documentation standards and external models and data). - The standard formula SCR above includes capital in relation to 1 year's New Business without recognising the contribution to Own Funds that this business will generate.
-The internal model recognises this contribution to Own Funds.
-It should be noted that this interpretation of the standard formula SCR is more onerous than the interpretation generally used within the Life Insurance sector in Ireland, but it is the approach currently followed by Prudential Group for the purposes of quantifying the standard formula SCR.
+Whereas the standard formula stresses are prescribed, the internal model stresses are set to reflect PIA's specific risk profile and are derived from a combination of data analysis and expert judgement and are subject to the internal model tests and standards required by the Solvency II Directive ([and in particular] Articles 120-126 covering: use test, statistical quality standards, calibration standards, profit and loss attribution validation standards, documentation standards and external models and data). - The Internal model includes capital in relation to 1 year's New Business and recognises the contribution to Own Funds.
+The Standard formula SCR does not include 1 year's New Business.